• Skip to primary navigation

 1. Start by lining your springform pan with parchment paper.
 Lining your cake tin with parchment will make it so much easier to transfer your cake onto a serving plate.

-2. Next, crush the Oreo cookies along with their filling into fine crumbs.
+2. Next, crush the Oreo cookies along with their filling into fine crumb in a food processor.

 3. Add melted butter to the Oreo crumbs and mix until the crumbs are well moistened.